ushtipak/over-logging/_posts/2018-01-16-bootstrap-karpathy-rnn.md

-Amid modeling, assuming you're anxious to see preliminary results, start another console and examine latest checkpoint file, as soon as cycles round up on 1k.
-Head to `/opt/rnn-karpathy/cv` and sample with `sudo th sample.lua cv/* -gpuid -1`
+Amid modeling, assuming you're anxious to see preliminary results, start another console and examine latest checkpoint file, as soon as cycles round up to 1k.
+Head out to `/opt/rnn-karpathy/cv` and sample with `sudo th sample.lua cv/* -gpuid -1`

-If, however, want to test pre-provided input right away and generate some of the Kind Richards paragraphs, Andrej neatly provided beforementioned `data/tinyshakespeare/input.txt`
+If, however, you want to test pre-provided input right away and generate some of the Kind Richards paragraphs, Andrej neatly provided beforementioned `data/tinyshakespeare/input.txt`

 Here is the complete rundown on a fresh VM: